-I will not install any hardware or software on school equipment without permission of the ICT technician.
+I will not install any hardware or software on school equipment without permission of the IT support (SITTS).

 Promoting online safety

 I understand that online safety is part of my responsibility and I will promote positive online safety messages at all times, including when setting homework, rehearsal or skill practice or when providing pastoral support.